 By going beyond the list of job responsibilities for the open position to gain an understanding of the critical success factors that determine a potential new hire’s success or failure, the search firm will be able to present fully qualified candidates.
-Ask prospective search firms to share samples of recent search profiles, how much time was invested in developing the profile and who had input.
+Ask prospective search firms to share samples of recent candidate search profiles, how much time was invested in developing the profile, and who had input.
 The answers to these questions can be very revealing.

 Larger search firms tend to chase volume and follow a specific process to get the assignment closed as quickly as possible so they can move to the next search.
 Because of this one-size-fits-all approach, they do not have the flexibility to give the client exactly what they want and need without an additional charge.
-This includes items such as up-front key stakeholder/key employee interviews and meetings on-site, etc. This is a critical differentiating factor because most organizations and most positions where a retained search is appropriate are unique or at least have unique aspects to the search.
-Selecting a firm that can adapt its process to better ensure a successful search without charging an extra administrative fee or other charges is vital.
+This includes items such as up-front key stakeholder/key employee interviews and meetings on-site, total cash compensation benchmarking, psychometric assessments, etc.

-In addition to making sure your partner is not overly restricted in identifying key talent, you also need to ensure your prospective firm isn’t just shuffling the resumes they have on file to get a quick fit with your needs.
+In addition to making sure your partner is not overly restricted in identifying key talent, you also need to ensure your prospective firm is not just shuffling the resumes they have on file to get a quick fit with your needs.
 Evaluating active as well as passive candidates is critical to a successful search.
 Often the best candidates are not active in the market.
 Knowing what the ideal candidate is likely doing today, who they may be working for, and how to gain access is the work of a good search partner.

-With executive failure rates bumping along at about 40% over the last eight years, more needs to be done to help ensure the new hire makes a successful transition from candidate to a fully integrated member of his/her team and the company.
+With executive failure rates bumping along at about 40% over the last eight years, more needs to be done to help ensure the new hire makes a successful transition from a candidate to a fully integrated member of his/her team and the company.
 A more supportive, proactive approach by a search partner can dramatically increase the probability of a successful transition.
 It also strengthens the relationship between the company and the search firm, and it maximizes the ROI for both parties.